flashm123/GeoMap/README.md

 <img src="https://github.com/flashm123/GeoMap/workflows/geomap_base_workflow/badge.svg"> <br>

 This application is used to search for locations and display them on the political world map.
 It developed on C #, WPF technology using MVVM pattern and data binding.
-The app uses .NET 4.0
+The app uses .NET 5.0

-The map is displayed using [GMap.NET version 1.9.0.0](https://www.nuget.org/packages/GMap.NET.Windows/1.9.0).
+The map is displayed using [GMap.NET](https://www.nuget.org/packages/GMap.NET.Windows).

 The user enters the address and the points frequency and clicks "Search".
 The system sends a GET request to the OSM service and receives json, which contains a set of regions that match the entered request.
 Application deserializes json to object.